-Although the main structure is significantly setback from the front, this does not mitigate the negative impact of the tennis court on the surrounding area and will not reduce the noise and potential light spillage beyond the property limits.
-The rendering on page A1.04 shows a landscape barrier and a perimeter fence; however, it appears that there is no landscape proposed along the front of the tennis court, per the landscape drawings, except for trees in the right-of way.
+Since the last DRB meeting the applicant has modified the location of the tennis court and increased the front setback; however, three (3) variances are still being requested.
+Although the main structure is significantly setback from the front, this does not mitigate the negative impact of the tennis court on the surrounding area and will not reduce the spread of the noise and potential light pollution beyond the property limits.

+The rendering on page A1.04 shows a landscape barrier and a perimeter fence.
+However, it appears that there is no landscape proposed along the front of the tennis court, per the landscape drawings, except for trees in the right-of way.
 Staff would also note that a massive 10-car garage is proposed at the front of the home, along with enclosed parking for three (3) cars under the home.
 The extensive garage can very easily be reduced or eliminated so that a tennis court can be accommodated on the site, in accordance with all regulations.

-In summary, staff strongly recommends denial of all variances requested, as the hardship criteria has not been satisfied and practical difficulties have not been demonstrated.
-Instead, staff recommends that the location of the tennis court be reconfigured within the site and adhere to the minimum requirements of the Code.
+In summary, approval of any of these variances will confer a benefit to the applicant denied to other properties in the same district.
+Staff strongly recommends denial of all variances requested, as practical difficulties have not been demonstrated and recommends reconfiguration of the site to accommodate the desired tennis court adhering to the requirements of the Code.